Armalarde7895/X-70B-Phantom/README.md

 # X-70B-Phantom
 A plugin for Endless Sky.
 It adds the X-70B Phantom from Star Wars.
 The X-70B Phantom-class prototype was a prototype starship of the reconstituted Sith Empire used by Imperial Intelligence.
+The X-70B Phantom-class prototype is sold by -Classified-, on the planet Rust in the Kraz System.

 # Install